-The history of Super Bowl ring design
+Big bling: The history of Super Bowl ring design

 There is no Super Bowl without a Super Bowl ring.
 These mementos, usually packed full of diamonds and intricate references to the winning team and its path to glory, have been gracing players' fingers for over 50 years.

 Over time, the designs have become increasingly ostentatious.
 The first ring, awarded in 1967 to the Green Bay Packers, featured a single one-carat diamond.
-The last one produced to date, for the 2018 champions Philadelphia Eagles, had 219 diamonds and 17 green sapphires embedded in 10K white gold.
+The last one produced to date, for the 2019 champions New England Patriots, has 422 diamonds for 8.25 carats and 20 blue sapphires, embedded in 10K white gold.

 The tradition itself actually started in baseball -- the first ever team-issued championship ring in American sports was made for the the New York Giants to celebrate their 1922 World Series win against the Yankees -- and then spread to the other professional leagues.